QW1CKS/betanet-linter/README.md

 Degraded mode lowers confidence and normally does not trigger failure; set `BETANET_FAIL_ON_DEGRADED=1` (or `--fail-on-degraded`) to enforce failure.

 All external tool invocations (strings, nm, objdump, ldd, file, sha256sum) pass through a unified `safeExec` wrapper with a configurable timeout to prevent hangs (ISSUE-034).
 Missing or timed-out tools contribute to degradation reasons.
+When `strings` is unavailable the linter now performs a streaming, size‑capped ASCII scan (default 32MiB) instead of reading the entire binary (ISSUE-038); truncation adds a `strings-fallback-truncated` degradation reason.

 ## Development